Why Is Business Credit Building So Important?

 Since not all vendors, lenders, and creditor’s report to the business credit bureaus, companies can develop a strategic plan that will incorporate working with creditors who report and making it a priority.
 When firms fail to develop a plan for their business credit they can end up causing damage to their reputation and potentially reflect an inactive business.
 If an interested party pulls your reports and finds an inactive company, you’ll appear to be a higher risk and may get denied or face extremely high interest rates (20 – 40%+ bad credit loans).

 In many cases, business owners use their personal credit to run the daily operations of their business.
 This is very common but should be used as a vehicle for building business credit rather than the solution for accessing credit.
 Another benefit to separating from your personal credit/assets is liability and the possible destruction of personal credit scores.
 There are many loans, lines, leases, and business credit cards that allow newer companies to open the account using their SSN but only report back to the business credit bureaus, we often suggest this as one of starter steps in building business credit.
-There are steps a firm can take to begin the process of building business credit on their own, but in order to be prepared for growth opportunities use our do-it-yourself business credit building system or reach out to us to speak with a credit expert.
+There are steps a firm can take to begin the process of building business credit on their own, but in order to be prepared for growth opportunities, reach out to us to speak with a credit expert.

 This is the first and a very important step to separating yourself from your business and starting the process of building credit.
 A sole proprietor cannot build business credit profiles because the business and the owner are legally the same regarding taxes and credibility.
 By incorporating, you are legally separating yourself from your business – creating an entity to build credit from.